netdata/netdata/docs/netdata-cloud/authentication-and-authorization/api-tokens.md

 * `scope:agent-ui`

-  this token is mainly used by the local Netdata agent accessing the Cloud UI
+  this token is mainly used by the local Netdata Agent accessing the Cloud UI

 * `scope:grafana-plugin`